-They say that there are different stages of grief when you are going through and have gone through a divorce.
+They say that there are different stages of grief during and after divorce.
 There are different variations, but they are very similar to the stages of grief when dealing with a death of a loved one.

 You can’t believe this is actually happening.
 I really didn’t have too much of this.
 It had been coming for some time.

 2. Pain and Fear